 How Does Spermidine Work?

-Research tells us at least one-way spermidine works is by improving how we recycle cells.
+One way spermidine appears to work is by improving how we recycle cells.
 To be healthy, we need a way of getting rid of old/damaged cells.
 This process is called autophagy (self-eating).
-It's pronounced “ah-tof-a-gee” If we can't recycle cells properly, this causes cellular defects which have been linked to the aging process.
+It's pronounced “ah-tof-a-gee” If we can't recycle cells properly, this causes cellular defects linked to aging.

 Spermidine causes an increase in autophagy when it's given to worms and fruit flies.
 Other research -involving yeast – has shown spermidine reduces cell death (necrosis).
 Researchers have also noted spermidine + resveratrol seem to work better together at causing autophagy.